lorforlinux/docs.beagleboard.io/accessories/power-supplies.rst

 .. note::
     USB-C supplies will auto-negotiate the highest power mode that both power supply and BeagleBoard support.
 In most cases, this will be
     5V @ 3A.
-It is OK to use a higher Wattage USB-C PD supply with a board.
+It is OK to use a higher Wattage USB-C PD supply with a board, but it is recommended to use supplies from well-known manufacturers to avoid supplies that may break the USB-C PD specification.